-Introduction To Hbase Interview Questions And Answers
+Introduction to Hbase Interview Questions And Answers

-HBase is a popular column-oriented, NoSQL database management system that runs on top of Hadoop Distributed File System (HDFS).
+HBase is a popular column-oriented, NoSQL database management system that runs on top of the Hadoop Distributed File System (HDFS).
 It is well suited for sparse data sets, which are common in many big data use cases.

 Part 1 – HBase Interview Questions (Basic)

 This first part covers basic HBase Interview Questions And Answers.

 Hbase is not suitable for all use cases.
 A best suitable scenario can be identified with the following checks –